 Trump hosts third major rally in Montana to unseat longtime bitter rival Jon Tester

-With just weeks until November's pivotal midterm elections, President Trump is set to headline a major rally in Missoula, Montana on Thursday evening, his third trip to the state this midterm season and his first stop in a three-date tour of western states that will include Arizona and Nevada.
+With just weeks until November's pivotal midterm elections, President Trump is headlining a major rally in Missoula, Montana on Thursday evening, his third trip to the state this midterm season and his first stop in a three-date tour of western states that will include Arizona and Nevada.

-Only three other sitting presidents have ever visited Missoula, where between 6,000 and 8,000 people are expected to attend Thursday's rally at the Minuteman Aviation hanger, according to The Misssoulian.
+Only three other sitting presidents have ever visited Missoula, where between 6,000 and 8,000 people are expected to attend Thursday's rally at the Minuteman Aviation hangar, according to The Misssoulian.

+"I love these hangars," Trump said at the opening of the rally, as the crowd chanted "USA!"
+He continued, "I love a hangar.
+There's nothing like a hangar.
+You get out of the plane, you walk over, and you have massive crowds."

+The president quickly took aim at his opponent in the 2016 presidential campaign, Hillary Clinton, criticizing her for her email practices and telling the crowd to "Never Forget Benghazi."
+His comments came days after a federal judge excoriated the State Department for lying by presenting the court with "clearly false" affidavits documenting their review of her emails and communications concerning the 2012 attack on the U.S. Consulate in Benghazi, Libya.

-The president is seeking not only to convince Montana to unseat his longtime bitter rival, incumbent Sen. Democratic Jon Tester, but also to help preserve Republicans' tenuous holds on the Senate and House of Representatives.
+The president was primarily seeking to convince Montana to replace his longtime bitter rival, incumbent Sen. Democratic Jon Tester, with GOP state Auditor Matt Rosendale.
+But his rally was also part of his long-running effort to help preserve Republicans' tenuous holds on the Senate and House of Representatives.

+"This will be an election of Kavanaugh, the caravan, law and order, and common sense," Trump said, referring to his successful Supreme Court pick Brett Kavanaugh and the migrant caravan approaching the U.S. border with Mexico.

+"I just want to thank the Mexican government because they're stopping it hopefully before it even gets to Mexico," Trump said to applause.
+"As you know, I'm willing to send the military to defend our southern border if necessary, all caused by the illegal immigration onslaught brought by the Democrats because they refuse to acknowledge or change the laws.
+And they figure everyone who's coming in is going to vote Democrat."

 JON TESTER CAMPAIGNS ON HUNTING, BUT HASN'T HAD HUNTING LICENSE IN SIX YEARS